fkia413/AMS-Individual-Project/edited.outline.md

 The footer should link to the Home Page, About Us, and Contact Page.

-### Development Process Description
+### Development Process Description - 20 mins

 The About Us page should include a description of the development process used to build the site.

-The page should link to various resources that provide further insight into the specific technologies used (Python, Flask, MySQL, Docker, Terraform).
+The page should link to various resources that provide further insight into the specific technologies used (Python, Flask, MySQL etc.)

 The page should describe the development process at a high level.